sean-dougherty/cuda-edu/README.md

 ## Why use it?

 You can do local development and use your debugger to step through your code as it executes on your CPU.
 Also, cuda-edu injects code that will detect buffer overflows.
-You program will trap immediately if you try to dereference your host, device-global, or device-shared buffers.
+Your program will trap immediately if you try to dereference a bad offset in your host, device-global, or device-shared buffers.

 ## System Requirements